-The Program is aimed at journalists, bloggers media- and civic activists and researchers from Russia, CIS region, Europe and the U.S. We prefer applicants whose professional experience in journalism, PR or/and communication do not exceed 3 years.
+The Program is aimed at journalists, bloggers media- and civic activists and researchers from Russia, CIS region, Europe and the U.S. We prefer applicants whose professional experience in journalism, PR or/and communication does not exceed 3 years.
 Professional experience is not required.
 The main requirements are:

 - Concept note of a media project